NSombekke/DL2-GVP/README.md

 In order to download the ATOM3d datasets with splits we use the `download_atomdataset.job`.
 Running this file downloads the necesarry datasets by running `download_atom3d.py` and saves them into the right directories.

 ## Run-experiments
+### Training
-### In order to train the model on the ATOM3D datasets, we used the `run_atom3d.job` file in which we called `run_atom3d.py` for the different datasets and on different seeds.
+In order to train the model on the ATOM3D datasets, we used the `run_atom3d.job` file in which we called `run_atom3d.py` for the different datasets and on different seeds.
 The usage of `run_atom3d.py` is as follows:
 ```
  $ python run_atom3d.py -h